1. The Lancet Blog: Bad batch: synthetic marijuana overdoses on the rise

 While detected levels were below “safe limits” according to safety standards, experts fear these numbers may be underestimated.

 Pesticide exposure commonly occurs through contact with the skin (lotions, cosmetics), ingestion (fruits, vegetables), and inhalation (the air, smoking).

-As endocrine disruptors, these chemicals can mimic the human hormones, estrogen and testosterone, and inhibit the production and metabolisation of the natural hormones.
+As endocrine disruptors, these chemicals can mimic the human hormones, estrogen and testosterone for men aged 30 and above, and inhibit the production and metabolisation of the natural hormones.

 The rise in autism and ADHD, as well as, instances of cancer have also been linked to higher consumption of pesticides.

 Hemp, or the industrial version of cannabis sativa, can be used for bioremediation, a process to restore soil from toxic pollution.

 Essentially, as a phytoremediator, hemp pulls the toxins out of the soil like a sponge.